davidledwards/rpn-kotlin/README.md

 TODO

 ## Building
 This project is built using [Gradle](https://gradle.org/).
-After installing `gradle`, clone the repository and issue the command `gradle ???` in the root directory of the project.
-This produces a redistributable assembly in the form of a single file, either `target/rpn-<version>.tar.gz` or `target/rpn-<version>.zip`.
+After installing `gradle`, clone the repository and issue the command `gradle package` in the root directory of the project.
+This produces a redistributable assembly in the form of a single file, either `build/distributions/rpn-kotlin-<version>.tar.gz` or `build/distributions/rpn-kotlin-<version>.zip`.

 Unpacking the assembly produces a directory structure with the following format:
 ```
 rpn-<version>/
 + bin/
   + rpnc
-  + rpnc.bat
   + rpn
-  + rpn.bat
 + lib/
   ...
 ```